Are you planning a beautiful and reasonably priced ceremony in Bali?

 For a discounted fee we can provide a streamlined registry-style marriage service which won’t take up much of your time so you can spend more time planning your flights to your formal ceremonial event.
 With a short meeting and a 5 minute basic legal ceremony, without the trimmings, you can ensure you have no dramas with your documents.

-2) Visit our office with the documents we advise you to bring, depending on your circumstances.
+2) Visit Jeff’s office with the documents we advise you to bring, depending on your circumstances.
 Pay your fee.
 Complete the Notice of Intended Marriage (NOIM).

 3) Choose your 5 minute minimum Australian legal ceremony.